joshcanhelp/josh-to-11/content/md/post/105-friends-holding-you-back-or-helping-you.md

 What’s a social human being to do?
 ----------------------------------

 I certainly wouldn’t want point out a glaring problem without giving you a little help to deal with it.
 I’ve dealt with a lot of this over the years to varying degrees of success.
-I’ve also played a part in others’ wagon-falling (with a very guilty conscience aftewards).
+I’ve also played a part in others’ wagon-falling (with a very guilty conscience afterwards).
 Here’s what I recommend:

 - **First and foremost, commit fully to not being part of the problem.** Encourage your friends and family to do good for themselves in the gym and everywhere else.
 Swallow your bullshit jealousy, your snide comments about how they don’t need to work out, and your pride and cheer them on.
 If you find this difficult to do and you can’t seem to get better at it, maybe it’s time to speak to a counselor… I’m not joking.
 - **The easiest way to avoid the guilt is to avoid the situation.** If you need to lose weight (I’m not talking to people who want more definition in their abs, I’m talking to FFKs) and you’re doing well, avoid restaurants and bars like the plague.
 Suggest places that won’t get you into trouble like restaurants where you know the right things to order.
 Fight against the late-night taco shack run (your judgment will be impaired, I understand).
 Do what you have to do to avoid the conflict or tension.
 - **Pick on them too.** Is your chunky friend trying to guilt you into splitting a pizza?
 Pick on him for eating so poorly.
 Getting called a spoil-sport for not pounding a 300 calorie Jaeger-bomb?
 Sip your diet coke and tell them we’ll all go out for beers after their first heart attack.
 When you’re backed into a corner, fight back.
-It’s not right that you’re being made to feel guilty for making god desicions.
+It’s not right that you’re being made to feel guilty for making god decisions.
 Fire back.
 - **Lie like a dog.** I’m writing a post on this soon but this is my favorite technique.
 Asked why you’re not eating much?
 Tell them you just ate.
 Asked why you’re not drinking “enough?”
 Tell them you feel like doo-doo.
 Want to avoid it altogether?
 Fake other plans.
 Gotta do what you gotta do.

 ### Good luck out there!